 If you're blind or partially sighted, here are some tips for choosing a phone.
 When choosing a phone, make sure that it has the features you need before you buy - not all features are available on every phone.

-You may want to look at phones that:
+You may want to choose from phones that:

-- Have a touchscreen - can activate most of these with one finger
+- Have a touchscreen - with speech feedback or magnification features

 - Come with a physical keypad with large well-spaced buttons

 - Are specially designed to be easy to use, such as the Doro